Ultron50/Ultronagent/README.md

 ## Roadmap

-- Adelise agent performance optimization with additional models
+- Ultron agent performance optimization with additional models
 - Examples, tutorials, and docs
 - Improvements to building custom agents
 - Multi-agent orchestration

 ## Contribution guidelines

-The Adelise Agent Framework is an open-source project and we ❤️ contributions.
+The Ultron Agent Framework is an open-source project and we ❤️ contributions.

-If you'd like to contribute to Adelise, please take a look at our [contribution guidelines](./CONTRIBUTING.md).
+If you'd like to contribute to Ultron, please take a look at our [contribution guidelines](./CONTRIBUTING.md).

 ## Legal notice

-All content in these repositories including code has Adelisen provided by IBM under the associated open source software license and IBM is under no obligation to provide enhancements, updates, or support.
+All content in these repositories including code has Ultronn provided by IBM under the associated open source software license and IBM is under no obligation to provide enhancements, updates, or support.
 IBM developers produced this code as an open source project (not as an IBM product), and IBM makes no assertions as to the level of quality nor security, and will not be maintaining this code going forward.